International Catamaran Challenge Trophy: History

 Interest in the Cup waned in the UK when "Thunder" failed to gain the right to defend the challenge against the Australian, "Quest" in 1965.
 The decision to continue with the aging "Emma Hamilton" and Reg White, sponsored by A.R.(Bertie) Holloway almost cost the UK the Cup then.
 Only the brilliance of Reg White kept him level with Quest and in the final decider, with the Australian challenger in the lead a strong squall caught Quest on a broad reach and she capsized.

 White and Holloway went on to develop the wing and soft sail combo for Lady Helmsman (currently located at the National Maritime Museum Cornwall), sponsored by the paint company but by now the "amateurs" had dropped out.
 The best thing to happen to the Cup was loss to Denmark and then their subsequent loss to Australia.
 Challenges between Australia and America continued for several years and during this time the solid Wing mast gained supremacy.

 In the late 1990s and early 2000s, Sea Cliff Yacht Club, (the owners of the physical trophy and official stewards of the event) lost interest in collaborating with the C Class, which appeared to be dying, and chose to change the format of the event known as the Little America's Cup.
 Thus the 'Little America's Cup' and the actual C Class Catamaran Association parted ways.
 After negotiations with America's Cup Properties Ltd (owners of the America's Cup trademark) Sea Cliff kept the right to host an event known as the Little America's Cup, which they chose to be sailed in a one design F-18HT Beach Catamaran fleet.
 The C Class, opting instead to develop a new event, now competes in the International C Class Catamaran Championship.
 The C Class retains the right to refer to past and historic events which were, at the time, known as the Little America's Cup by their colloquial name, but current and future events are no longer associated with the Little America's Cup title.

 Race results of the original series

 Races dwindled.
-They were held 12 times between 1961-1973, eight times between 1974-1989 and only twice in the old C Class format since 1989.
+They were held 12 times between 1961 and 1973, eight times between 1974-1989 and only twice in the old C Class format since 1989.

 While the ICCT has changed in format, C Class match racing continues on with the International C-Class Catamaran Championship, and the race results continue there.